The Sachs Program for Arts Innovation

 • Cons

-This option can often be much slower.
-You are relying on the support of Penn staff members, who often juggle large workloads, so this is important to remember.
-Penn’s systems are also often slow.
-This is particularly the case when it comes to paying individuals.
-In reality, paying individuals can take weeks up to months.
+For some expenses, working through the university can involve complex multi-step processes and can take time.
+You should discuss your budget and expenses with your fiscal conduit as early as possible.
+This is particularly the case when it comes to paying individuals, which can take weeks up to months.
 So, if you are trying to get project partners paid quickly, this is important to keep in mind.

 Award